kauzerei/openautolab/build_instructions/building.md

 The perpendicular rods of the upper rail are inserted between those pairs, which are then pressed against each other by tightening the nuts.
 ## Building agitation module
 [agitation module near the tank]
-If you have some special developing tank and need to make parts that fit it, or 3d-printing them for the recommended AP developing tank, refer to modifying_parts.md, it has description of how to make the right rod and cap.
+If you have some special developing tank and need to make parts that fit it, or 3d-printing them for the recommended AP developing tank, refer to [modifying parts](modifying_parts.md), it has description of how to make the right rod and cap.
 In this document it is supposed that you already have the parts that fit your tank perfectly.
 [servo mounted on cap]
 Mount the servo on tank cap in such a way, that its axis is in the center of the cap using the screws provided with the servo.
 [mounting the rod]